2001 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Other Features of the 2001 Half Dollar

-The 2001 Kennedy Half Dollar maintains standard specifications of 11.30 grams weight and 30.61 millimeters diameter, with 150 reeds along the edge.
+The 2001 Kennedy Half Dollar maintains standard specifications: 11.34 grams in weight, 30.61 millimeters in diameter, and 150 reeds along the reeded edge.

-Circulation strikes from Philadelphia and Denver use copper-nickel clad composition with 75% copper and 25% nickel outer layers bonded to a pure copper core.
+Circulation strikes from Philadelphia and Denver use copper-nickel clad composition — 75% copper and 25% nickel outer layers bonded to a pure copper core.
+This composition has been standard for Kennedy Half Dollars since 1971.

-San Francisco produced two proof varieties: the 2001-S DCAM proof using the same copper-nickel composition, and the 2001-S Silver DCAM Proof containing 90% silver and 10% copper.
+San Francisco produced two proof varieties: the 2001-S DCAM proof (Deep Cameo, meaning frosted devices against mirror fields) in the same copper-nickel composition, and the 2001-S Silver DCAM Proof containing 90% silver and 10% copper.
+Silver proofs have been offered annually since 1992, when the U.S. Mint restored precious metal content to the Silver Proof Set program.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)